Duchenne Muscular Dystrophy

 Children with Duchenne (dew-SHEN) MD may start walking later than average, and have large calves as toddlers.
 Often the disease goes unnoticed until age 3‒5, when muscle weakness affects walking, climbing steps, and other activities.

-Children with Duchenne MD may:
+At first, children with Duchenne MD may:

 - run slowly

-- have trouble going up steps
+- have trouble going up steps or getting up from the floor

 - fall often

-- toe walk (walking on the toes or balls of the feet)
+- toe walk (walking on the toes or balls of the feet) or waddle

 What Causes Duchenne Muscular Dystrophy?